Birmingham and Solihull Coroner

 50 Newton Street

-The Offices are open from Monday to Friday 0830 - 1700 hours except Bank Holidays.
+The offices are open from Monday to Friday, 9.00am - 4.00pm, except on Bank Holidays.

 Fax: 0121 233 4841

-In the event that the Coroner cannot be contacted out of normal office hours then please telephone the Police Force Control Room on 0845 113 5000 who will then, on your behalf, contact one of the Deputies at their home.
+In the event that the Coroner cannot be contacted out of normal office hours, then please telephone the Police Force Control Room on 0845 113 5000 who will then, on your behalf, contact one of the Assistants at their home.

 There are NO parking facilities at the Coroner's Court or in Newton Street.
 There are on street parking meters in Steelhouse Lane and Corporation Street.